-Dear, Welcome to theSchool District, where you will make a difference in the lives of students every day.
-The [local Association] is driven by dedicated educators, just like you, who advocate for students, the profession, our classrooms and our community.
+Welcome to , where you will I make a difference in the lives of students every day.
+The [local As sociation] is driven by (dedicated faculty/professional staff/support staff/graduate as sistants, just like you, v who advocate for students, the profession, our classrooms, and o our community.

 With the [local Association], you're never on your own.
-When you join us, you are also a member of the [state Association] and the National Education Association, where 3 million educators across the country share your passion for public education.
-As trusted professionals, educators are best equipped to make school and classroom decisions to ensure student success.
-It's our mission to ensure educators have a seat at the table.
-As members of the Association, we have a powerful voice in creating education policies that enrich the lives of the students.
-Being an educator isn't a job, it's a calling.
+When you join us, you are also a member of the [state Association] and the National Education Association, where three million educators across the country share your passion for public education.

+As trusted professionals, educators are best equipped to make campus and classroom decisions to ensure student success.
+It's our mission to ensure our members have a seat at the table.
+As members of the Association, we have a powerful voice in creating higher education policies that enrich the lives of the students.

+As faculty/professional staff/support staff/graduate assistants, you have the opportunity to help our students realize their dreams.
+Your work is critical to their success and the mission of our institution.
 It's also personally rewarding and professionally demanding.
 That's why the Association strives to provide you with the support you need to be great at what you do.
-Finally, if you just joined, welcome to our union!
-If you haven't joined yet, you can get a membership form from your building's union representative, email me for a copy, or go to nea.org/join .
-Join Today!
-Sincerely, Jill Doe First Vice-President for Membership, Anytown Education Association English, Haller Middle School Email@hotmail.com

-NEA19002\U
+Join today!

+Sincerely,

+Jill Doe

+President, Campus Education Association

+Department of History

+Email@hotmail.com